chmp/serde_arrow/serde_arrow/Implementation.md

   map them to struct arrays with numeric field names
 - [x] `enum ... { }`: enums are mapped to union arrays.
 At the moment options of unions are not supported.
-Also unions with more than 127 variants are not supported
+Also unions with more than 127 variants are not supported.
+All types of union variants (unit, newtype, tuple, struct) are supported
 - [x] `struct S(T)`: newtype structs are supported, if `T` is supported
 - [x] `chrono::DateTime<Utc>`: depends on the configured strategy: